BluestormDNA/Kocoboy/README.md

 Click again the cog / settings icon to collapese the sidebar.

 On platforms with touch input you can actually use the UI as an input.
-On devices with keyboard input is mapped as:
+On platforms with keyboard input is mapped as:

 * D-Pad UP: **W**
 * D-Pad Left: **A**